 - Taxes and insurance

-All of these factors can really eat into profit margins, which is why it is so important to keep track of expenses and your overall profitability before deciding to grow an auto detailing business.
+All of these factors can eat into profit margins, which is why it is so important to keep track of expenses and your overall profitability before deciding to grow an auto detailing business.

-But detailing is scaleable, and with add-on services in the mix, your profitability per customer can really skyrocket.
-Check out these add-on services you may want to consider adding to your services menu that can really boost your profit margins as a beginner.
+But detailing is scaleable, and with add-on services in the mix, your profitability per customer can skyrocket.
+Check out these add-on services you may want to consider adding to your services menu that can boost your profit margins as a beginner.